Ladies & Gentlemen: The Best of George Michael

-Ladies & Gentlemen: The Best of George Michael is a greatest hits album by George Michael, released on 9 November 1998.
+Ladies & Gentlemen: The Best of George Michael is the first compilation album by George Michael, released on 9 November 1998.
 The collection of 29 songs (28 on the North American release) is separated into two-halves, with each CD of the double set containing music of a particular theme and mood.
 The first CD, titled "For the Heart", predominantly contains Michael's hit ballads, while the second CD, "For the Feet", comprises mostly his popular dance tunes.
 A DVD release also titled Ladies & Gentlemen: The Best of George Michael followed in 1999, featuring 23 music videos from Michael's career.
 After his death in December 2016, it was revealed by Michael's friend Geri Halliwell on The One Show that all of the British profits from the album went to the charity Terrence Higgins Trust.